 We found 5 cardiologists who accept United Healthcare Bronze HMO near Stuart, FL.

-Dr. William McManus is an interventional cardiologist in Stuart, FL.
-He studied medicine at the University of Mississippi School of Medicine.
-He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. William McManus' specialty is interventional cardiology.
+Dr. McManus is a graduate of the University of Mississippi School of Medicine.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Dr. Howard Helfman sees patients in Stuart, FL.
 His medical specialty is adult cardiology.
-His average patient rating is 3.5 stars out of 5.
-Dr. Helfman honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-He studied medicine at New York University (NYU) School of Medicine.
+Dr. Helfman graduated from New York University (NYU) School of Medicine.
+The average patient rating for Dr. Helfman is 3.5 stars out of 5.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 Conditions / Treatments

 Medicare Patient Gender

 - Heart attack prevention and treatment

 - Congestive Heart Failure, where the heart cannot pump enough blood to meet the needs of the body

 - Heart transplant evaluation and care after surgery